wizcamp/wizcamp-realms-demo/session-guides/SESSION-03-instruction.md

   - **useContext** - Accesses shared state from Context
   - **useGame** - Custom hook that wraps useContext for cleaner code
 - **Visual:** Hook examples with syntax highlighting
+- **Live Demo Preview:** "We'll write our first useState hook together — and see it change the UI instantly"
 - **Student Connection:** "Hooks are your tools for making components dynamic and interactive"

 ### **Slide 5: Context API - Shared State Without Prop Drilling 🌐**